kendallrowell/Solve-Real-World-Data-Problems-with-SQL/README.md

 # Solve Real-World Data Problems with SQL
-The queries shown here were used to complete a LinkedIn Learning course, instructed by Jess Ramos.
+The queries showcased here were employed to advance skills through a LinkedIn Learning course, led by Jess Ramos.
+Access the course: Master Real-World Data Challenges with SQL.
-The course can be found here: [Solve Real-World Data Problems with SQL](https://www.linkedin.com/learning/solve-real-world-data-problems-with-sql/continuing-on-with-sql).
-The following concepts were practiced in SQL during this course:
+Key SQL concepts covered in this course include:

-* Product Analytics using CTEs
-* Data Transformation using CASE
-* Combining Multiple Data Sources using UNION
-* Manipulating Hierarchical Data using Self Joins
-* Window Functions, such as
+*Utilizing Common Table Expressions (CTEs) for Product Analytics *Employing CASE statements for Data Transformation *Merging Multiple Data Sources with UNION *Manipulating Hierarchical Data using Self Joins *Leveraging Window Functions for advanced analytics

 ## Challenge 1: Pull descriptive statistics with a CTE
 ### Calculating descriptive statistics for monthly revenue by product